backstrokeapp/dashboard/README.md

 # Development
 1. Yarn is used to manage dependencies - run `yarn` to download all dependencies of the dashboard.
-2. [Biome](https://github.com/1egoman/biome) is used to manage environment variables for the project.
-Run `biome` to set the contents of all variables, then run `biome use` to spawn a subshell with the environment sourced.
-(If you'd rather not use biome, then set all the environment variables in the `Biomefile` manually)
-3. Finally, run `yarn start` to start the development server.
+3. Run `yarn start` to start the development server, courtesy of [Create React App](https://github.com/facebookincubator/create-react-app).
 4. To make a production build, run `yarn build`.
+The build will be outputted into a `build/` folder created in the root of the repo.
+Th make a clean build, remove the `build/` folder prior to building.

+# Environment switcher
+When developing, press bang-bang-grave-space in quick succession (bang = !, grave = \`).
+This opens a small modal that lets the user choose an environment to point the system to (locally, production, staging, or something else).
+One option is the environment variable `REACT_APP_API_URL`.
+This setting persists in `localStorage` between page reloads.

 ## Environment variables disambiguation
 - `REACT_APP_APP_URL`: The path to this project.
 In production, this is `https://app.backstroke.co`.
 - `REACT_APP_API_URL`: The path to the api that this project interacts with.
 In production, this is `https://api.backstroke.co`.
 - `REACT_APP_ROOT_URL`: The path to the main site.
 In production, this is `https://backstroke.co`.

-## Environment switcher
-When developing, press bang-bang-grave-space in quick succession (bang = !, grave = \`).
-This opens a small modal that lets the user choose an environment to point the system to (locally, production, staging, or something else).
-One option is the environment variable above, `REACT_APP_API_URL`.
-This setting persists in `localStorage` between page reloads.